ABM (ABM)

 ABM Net Debt Position

-We enjoyed seeing ABM beat analysts’ EPS expectations this quarter.
-We were also happy its organic revenue was in line with Wall Street’s estimates.
-Overall, this quarter had some key positives.
-The market seemed to focus on the negatives, and the stock traded down 2% to $48.80 immediately following the results.
+We enjoyed seeing ABM beat analysts’ organic revenue expectations this quarter.
+We were also happy its EBITDA outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance slightly missed.
+Still, this print had some key positives.
+The stock remained flat at $51 immediately after reporting.

 12. Is Now The Time To Buy ABM?